LatamLink/latamlink.io/README.md

 </p>

 ## Description
-Technical documentation for the LatamLink testnet [latamlink.io](https://latamlink.io)
+Technical documentation for the LACChain EOSIO testnet [latamlink.io](https://latamlink.io)

 This website is created using [https://docusaurus.io/](Docusaurus), a tool for maintaining technical documentation of open source projects.